wazuh/wazuh-docker/multi-node/Migration-to-Wazuh-4.3.md

            --label com.docker.compose.volume=worker-filebeat-var \
            multi-node_worker-filebeat-var
 ```
-**6. Copy the volume content from Elastic to Wazuh indexer volumes and old Wazuh Manager content to new volumes.**
+**6. Copy the volume content from elasticsearch to Wazuh indexer volumes and old Wazuh manager content to new volumes.**
 ```
 docker container run --rm -it \
            -v wazuh-docker_elastic-data-1:/from \